Amy Marks and her film about disability identity

 Unlike most 20-year-olds, earlier this year I was one of five competition winners and was given a chance to make a 50-second film about my identity with an amazing group of mentors which was to air on national television!

 Initially, when I heard about this contest, I thought I had nothing unique to bring to the table.
-I considered submitting an entry about my experience with a physical disability (cerebral palsy spastic diplegia), but I didn’t want to be perceived by the public as being defined by my disability.
+I considered submitting an entry about my experience with a physical impairment, but I didn’t want to be perceived by the public as being defined by disability.
 Then, I got to thinking, hang on a second, if I don’t talk about the impact my disability has had on the perception of my identity, how am I meant to discuss my identity at all?

 I often feel like if I dismiss my disability, then I’m perceived as being defiant and overcoming, yet if I acknowledge it then it can feel like it defines all that I am.
 When I considered that, I realised I had to talk about my disability in my film, my disability had to be a centre point in the story just like it is in my life - yet the story also had to be so much more, much again, like myself.